-Most batteries today tend to be made from lithium ion, but sometimes you’ll find vapes with different kinds of batteries.
+Most batteries today tend to be lithium-ion, but sometimes you’ll find vapes with different kinds of batteries.
 Some vapes have internal proprietary batteries, while others have replaceable ones.
 Vapes with replaceable batteries can come in handy if you are out on the go and can’t get to a charger.
-Some vaporizers allow you to vape while the unit is charging, which is known as pass-through charging like Arizer Solo 2 or the Air 2 and is a great feature on some devices.
+Some vaporizers allow you to vape while the unit is charging, which is pass-through charging like Arizer Solo 2 or the Air 2.
+This is a great feature on some devices.
 Be sure to check out the specs of your vape before you buy it.

 The quality and smoothness of the vapor that the device you buy will produce is something you will definitely want to consider.
 Vapor quality is a feature that varies widely when it comes to vaporizers.
 If you have a specific vape in mind and are wondering about its vapor quality, be sure to check out our review on it!

-Some vaporizers are designed specifically for use with dry herbs, while others are meant only for wax, like wax pens.
+Some vaporizers are specifically for dry herbs, while others are only for wax, like wax pens.
 There are also vapes that are dually functional that can vape both wax and dry herbs, and there are even some that can do all three – herbs, oils and waxes.
-If you are new to vaporizing, we recommend leaning towards a single functionality vaporizer, because with multi functional vapes you don’t always get the best quality vapor from all materials it can vape.
+If you are new to vaporizing, we recommend leaning towards a single functionality vaporizer, because with multi-functional vapes you don’t always get the best quality vapor from all materials it can vape.
 We are mostly focusing on dry herb vaporizers in this guide, so if you’re curious about wax pens, be sure to check out our other guide for more info.

 Chamber Types and Sizes

-The chambers of portable vaporizers are usually made from either ceramic, stainless steel or gold.
+The chambers of portable vaporizers are usually ceramic, stainless steel or gold.
 The difference of vapor quality isn’t all that noticeable if you are a newbie to vaping.
-If you are interested in micro dosing, you will want to look at vapes with small chamber sizes, and the bigger the better if you are looking to vape with long sessions or with friends.
+If you want to micro dose you will want to look at vapes with small chamber sizes.
+The bigger the better if you are looking to vape with long sessions or with friends.
 If you want to finish the bowl in a later session, you can always turn the vape off and save it for later.
 However, doing this tends to degrade the flavor quality, so that is something to be aware of.

 Build Quality and Parts

-Vaporizers are made of a variety of different materials, such as glass, plastic, stainless steel, and silicone.
-There are pros and cons of each one.
+Vaporizers come in of a variety of different materials, such as glass, plastic, stainless steel, and silicone.
+There are pros and cons to each one.

-Glass gives the best flavor and smoothness and are the easiest to clean.
+Glass vapes give the best flavor and smoothness and are the easiest to clean.
 However, glass is fragile and can break easier than the other types.
 Glass stems are popular in units like ones from the manufacturer Arizer.

-Plastic might turn some vape users off by the way it sounds, but many vapes are made of plastic that is heat resistant, high quality, and don’t feel cheap.
+Plastic might turn some vape users off by the way it sounds, but many plastic vapes are heat resistant, high quality, and don’t feel cheap.
 For instance, the Crafty portable vaporizer is highly popular and top quality.
 Just like metal vaporizers, plastic units are durable and will give decent vapor quality and flavor, but are more difficult to clean than glass devices.

-Silicone is less common in portable vaporizers, but is very common part when it comes to desktop vaporizers.
+Silicone is less common in portable vaporizers, but it is a common part when it comes to desktop vaporizers.
 They are usually found in the whip part of the desktop vaporizer which is an inhalation method.
-Silicone is also used on the mouthpiece of some portable vaporizers like the Pulsar APX V2.
+Some portable vaporizers also have silicone mouthpieces like the Pulsar APX V2.

 Ease of Use and Convenience